 The approach to assessing a country's performance using the income adjusted benchmark is to compare the country's actual performance to the feasible performance as benchmarked by the achievement possibilities frontier.
-For example, India's child stunting rate in 2017 (the most recent observation available) was 34.7%, implying the percentage of children not stunted was 65.3% and is shown in the above plot as the largest dot with India's name next to it.
-India's per capita income level in 2017 was \$6186 (2017 PPP\$).
-At the percapita GDP of \$6,186 (2017 PPP\$), it should be possible to ensure that 95.2% of Indian children under 5 are not stunted as shown by the height of the red frontier line directly above India's observation.
-Our first cut at assessing India's performance on the right to food using the income-adjusted benchmark takes the ratio of the observed percentage of children that are not stunted (65.3%) to the benchmark percentage of children not stunted (95.2%), and then multiplies by 100 to yield the percentage of the feasible level achieved.
+For example, India's child stunting rate in 2022 (our most recent data year) was 31.7%, implying the percentage of children not stunted was 68.3% and is shown in the above plot as the largest dot with India's name next to it.
+India's per capita income level in 2022 was \$8,545 (2021 PPP\$).
+At the per-capita GDP of \$8,545 (2021 PPP\$), it should be possible to ensure that 95.3% of Indian children under 5 are not stunted as shown by the height of the red frontier line directly above India's observation.
+Our first cut at assessing India's performance on the right to food using the income-adjusted benchmark takes the ratio of the observed percentage of children that are not stunted (68.3%) to the benchmark percentage of children not stunted (95.3%) and then multiplies by 100 to yield the percentage of the feasible level achieved.

 After that, some final steps in our calculations are still needed.
 Since the plausible range of indicators varies, we also need to standardise scores by taking into account how close the lowest observed value is to zero.
-In the case of our right to food indicator, the lowest value observed is 26% (the percentage of children not stunted in Bangladesh in 2000).
+In the case of our right to food indicator, the lowest value observed is 26% (the percentage of children not stunted in Bangladesh in 1991).
 We therefore standardise the scores by computing the percentage of the feasible level achieved with reference to the minimum observed score.
-So, looking again at India, its achievement relative to this minimum observed score is 65.3% - 26% = 39.3% of children not stunted.
-Relative to the minimum, it is feasible for India to achieve 95.2% - 26% = 69.2% of children not stunted.
-Thus, India's income adjusted score on the Right to Food is calculated as $(39.3\%/69.2\%) \times 100 = 56.8\%$ .
+So, looking again at India, its achievement relative to this minimum observed score is 68.3% - 26% = 42.3% of children not stunted.
+Relative to the minimum, it is feasible for India to achieve 95.3% - 26% = 69.3% of children not stunted.
+Thus, India's income adjusted score on the Right to Food is calculated as $(42.3\%/69.3\%) \times 100 = 61\%$ .

 The global best benchmark sets the benchmark for all countries at the maximum height of the estimated APF or at the income level at which all people enjoy the right.
-Since 2.3 percent of children that are growing normally are expected to be more than two standard deviations below the mean height for their age, the global best benchmark is set at 97.7% of children are not stunted.
+Since 2.5 percent of children that are growing normally are expected to be more than two standard deviations below the mean height for their age, the global best benchmark is set at 97.5% of children are not stunted.
 India's global best right to food score is calculated as before, only substituting the global best benchmark for the income adjusted benchmark.
-So now we have (65.3% - 26%)/(97.7% - 26%) = 54.8%.
+So now we have [(68.3% - 26%)/ (97.5% - 26%)] x 100 = 59.2%.
 So long as resources are binding, country scores using the global best benchmark will be lower than those using the income adjusted benchmark.

-In the case of some richer countries, HRMI's economic and social rights scores also take into account the fact that some countries have many times the resources needed to ensure that all people enjoy a given right, yet still fail to make sure that everyone enjoys the rights to which they are entitled.
-For example, Oman and Mexico have nearly an identical percentage of children that are not stunted (90% for Mexico and 88.6% for Oman in 2018), yet Oman's per-capita income was nearly 1.5 times higher than Mexico's.
-For countries like Oman with per-capita income levels multiple times what is needed to reach the frontier, but who still fail to do so, we impose a penalty on their income adjusted and global best scores.
+In the case of some richer countries, HRMI's economic and social rights scores also take into account the fact that some countries have many times the resources needed to ensure that all people enjoy a given right yet still fail to make sure that everyone enjoys the rights to which they are entitled.
+For example, Egypt and Malaysia have nearly an identical percentage of children that are not stunted (79.6% for Egypt and 78.1% for Malaysia in 2022), yet Malaysia's per-capita income was nearly twice as high as Egypt's.
+For countries like Malaysia with per-capita income levels multiple times what is needed to reach the frontier, but who still fail to do so, we impose a penalty on their income adjusted and global best scores.